robvanderleek/create-issue-branch/README.md

     name: staging
 ```

 The `label` field also takes a list of label names.
-In that case all labels in the list must be macthed by labels of the issue.
+In that case all labels in the list must be matched by labels of the issue.
 For example:

 ```yaml
 branches: